Women’s league seeks more fans, sponsors after US title

 The Women’s United Soccer Association, launched as the first fully professional women’s league, folded in 2003 after just three seasons.
 Women’s Professional Soccer started play in 2009 and also lasted only three seasons.

-NWSL took the field in 2013 and has a management contrast with the U.S. Soccer Federation, which has listed nearly $8.5 million as expenses attributable to the league.
+NWSL took the field in 2013 and has a management contract with the U.S. Soccer Federation, which has listed nearly $8.5 million as expenses attributable to the league.
 The USSF pays the salaries of 22 allocated national team players, providing the NWSL a subsidy and the ability to market the top American players.

 NWSL launched in 2013 with eight teams, increased to nine the following season and 10 in 2016, then went back to nine in 2018 — of which four share owners with MLS.